input-output-hk/lobster-challenge/README.md

 where you will find the validator enforcing the contract logic and the minting policies for the used native tokens.

 You can build the code with `cabal build`.

+## Result

+When the deadline was reached, there were __397__ `LobsterCounter` tokens.
+Adding our seed __582757474857012117487873__ and taking the remainder after division by 1219 gives __1147__.
+Looking up the name with index 1147 in the list of names results in the name __Malik__ for the spooky pumpkin!

+Thank you all for participating!